andrewblevins/community-archive-rap-battle/README.txt

 - Generates rap lyrics using the Claude API.
 - Displays the rap battle with styled text for each user.

+TODO
+- Use API to auto-generate song using Suno and provide link.

 ## Authors

 - [Andrew](https://x.com/andrew0blevins)